nextbreakpoint/kubernetes-playground/README.md

 Vagrant scripts for creating a local Kubernetes cluster with one master node and two worker nodes.

+## Install plugins (optional)

+Install the vagrant-disksize plugin:

+    vagrant plugin install vagrant-disksize

+If the plugin is installed, the size of the root disk can be adjusted (default is 20Gb).

 ## Create nodes

 Install Vagrant and run: